Lighthouse Locations in Iceland

 Updated

-Plan an Iceland lighthouse photography route with GPS locations for classic stops near Reykjavik like Grotta, Akranes, and Gardur, plus remote towers on the Reykjanes and Snaefellsnes peninsulas, Hvalnes on the southeast coast, and the long Westfjords detours that reward careful timing.
-The lighthouse map focuses on field decisions: which towers are quick roadside stops, which require gravel roads or short walks, and which remote Westfjords routes are better left for summer or stable weather.
+The lighthouse map focuses on field decisions: which towers are quick roadside stops, which require gravel roads or short walks, which pair naturally with coastal landscape locations, and which remote Westfjords routes are better left for summer or stable weather.

-Use it to connect lighthouse stops with coastal viewpoints, blue-hour timing, aurora foregrounds, and backup locations when wind, tides, or storms make exposed shorelines difficult.
+Use it to connect lighthouse stops with coastal viewpoints, blue-hour timing, aurora foregrounds, and backup locations when wind, tides, road closures, or storms make exposed shorelines difficult.

-The map covers more than thirty coastal towers, from harbor lights like Sugandiseyjarviti in Stykkisholmur and the old Akranes lighthouse to exposed cape stations on Ondverdarnes and Svortuloft.
+The map covers harbor lights like Sugandiseyjarviti in Stykkisholmur and the old Akranes lighthouse as well as exposed cape stations on Ondverdarnes, Svortuloft, and Hraunhafnartangi near the Arctic Circle.
 Each waypoint pairs with distance-from-Reykjavik notes so you can sequence a realistic single-day or multi-day coastal loop.

 If you are planning a dedicated lighthouse trip, the inaugural Lighthouse Challenge invites photographers to capture ten towers from this map on a single trip — use the free itinerary builder to draft a route, then download the GPS map to navigate offline.